Kaizando

 Konponji Temple Main Hall

-The first thing we came across as we started our climb was the main hall of Konponji Temple.
+The first thing we encountered when we started climbing was the main hall of Nemoto-ji Temple.

-This is the main hall of Risshakuji Temple, where the Yakushi Nyorai statue, designated as an Important Cultural Property of Japan, is enshrined.
+This is the main hall of Risshaku-ji Temple, where the statue of Yakushi Nyorai, which is designated as a National Important Cultural Property, is enshrined.

 Visitors can also receive a temple seal, so there were a huge number of visitors lining up on the day